Malachite: Properties, Facts and Photos

 The malachite in the first and fourth pictures are from our collection.

-The malachite in the third picture is in the Smithsonian Museum of Natural History in Washington D.C.
-Photo by Stone Mania.
+The malachite in the third picture is in the Smithsonian Museum of Natural History in Washington, D.C.
+Photo: Stone Mania.

 The malachite vases are in the Hermitage Museum, St Petersburg.

-Pop-up photos: Native copper, azurite, chrysocolla, malachite pseudomorph after azurite - Courtesy of Stan Celestian.
+Native copper, azurite, chrysocolla, pseudomorph (malachite after azurite): Courtesy of Stan Celestian.